-Residential Treatment Services shall be provided in a DHCS licensed residential facility that is also DMC certified and designated by DHCS as capable of delivering care consistent with ASAM treatment criteria.
+Residential services shall be provided in a DHCS licensed residential facility that is also DMC certified and designated by DHCS or CARF as capable of delivering care consistent with ASAM Level 3.1 treatment criteria.

-Residential treatment services shall be authorized in advance in accordance with section P of this Agreement.
-Any service provided without prior authorization shall not be reimbursed.
+Residential services shall be authorized in advance in accordance with section P of this Agreement.
+Any services provided without prior authorization shall not be reimbursed.

-- Lengths of stay, treatment plans, and services offered shall be medically necessary, trauma-informed, and individualized according to the client's ASAM needs assessment, DSM-V diagnosis, and individual clinical needs. - ii.
+- Lengths of stay, Treatment Plans, and services offered shall be individualized according to the client's DSM-V diagnosis, medical necessity, and individual needs. - ii.
 Contractor shall provide a minimum of twenty (20) hours per week of structured activities in accordance with the client's treatment plan.
 At least five (5) of these twenty (20) structured hours shall be clinical in nature. - iii.
-Residential treatment services shall be co-occurring capable and complexity capable. - iv.
-In addition to daily room and board, Contractor shall provide at least one (1) of the following treatment services daily: intake, individual counseling, group counseling, patient education, family therapy, collateral services, crisis intervention services, treatment planning, transportation services or discharge services.
-Contractor shall document the service provided in the client's chart.
-Avatar service codes for each ASAM 3.1 residential treatment service are:
+Residential services shall be trauma-informed, cooccurring capable and capable of meeting clients' complex needs. - iv.
+Contractor shall provide at least one (1) of the following treatment services daily in order to bill DMC for a residential SUD treatment day: intake, individual counseling, group counseling, patient education, family therapy, collateral services, crisis intervention services, treatment planning, transportation services or discharge services.
+Contractor shall document the service provided in the client's Avatar chart.
+Avatar service codes for each ASAM 3.1 residential service are:

 ASAM 3.1 Service Service Code(s)

 Residential service day AD311ODS

-less than or equal to 30 AD3110DSPERI
+less than or equal to 30 AD311ODSPERI

 days

 Residential service day AD312ODS

 greater than or equal to AD312ODSPERI

 31 days

+Case Management AD313ODSCM

+service, Residential AD313ODSCMPERI

+Services

+Physician Consultation AD314ODSPC

+service, AD314ODSPCPERI

 Non-NTP Medication AD601ODSMAT31

 Assisted Treatment AD601ODSPERIMAT31

 v.
 Contractor shall not claim a DMC billable treatment service on a day that the above stated services is/are not provided.
-Avatar service codes for days upon which a treatment service is not provided are:
+The Avatar service codes for days upon which a treatment service is not provided are:

 ASAM 3.1 Service Service Code

-Non-Billable Residential Day AD98
+Non-Billable Residential Day AD58

 Client Absent from Residential AD999

 program